 It wasn't even his decision to make.

-It should have gone to Loretta Lynch Department of Justice.
+It should have gone to Loretta Lynch.

-But he shut it down.
+Department of Justice, but he shut it down.

-And then he opens up, he basically said he leaked his memos, some of which were classified, in order to open a special counsel investigation into the president.
+He basically said he leaked his memos, some of which were classified, in order to open a special counsel investigation into the president.

 Sarah Carter, Greg Jarrett are with us.

-As we continue, Greg Jarrett and Sarah Carter with us.
+And as we continue, Greg Jarrett and Sarah Carter with us.

-Will there be justice on the corrupt uranium one deal?
+Will there be justice on the corrupt Uranium One deal?

-Not unless there's a second special counsel, because the inspector general at the Department of Justice is toothless, has no power.
+Not unless there's a second special counsel, because the Inspector General at the Department of Justice is toothless, has no power.

 That's about it.

-Well then what does this say about Jeff Sessions?
+So then what does this say about Jeff Sessions?

 Where is the Attorney General of the United States?